-^{}This graph is a summary of current EDIS data for gastroenteritis presentations
+\This graph is a summary of current EDIS data for gastroenteritis presentations

-Rotavirus notifications to the Department of Health decreased in the past week and were lower than levels usually reported at this time of the year.
-The number of norovirus detections at PathWest decreased slightly in the past week (Figure 11).
+Rotavirus notifications to the Department of Health increased slightly in the past week but remained lower than levels usually reported at this time of the year.
+The number of norovirus detections at PathWest remained stable in the past week (Figure 11).